bitcoin-dot-org/Bitcoin.org/_includes/example_p2p_networking.md

 {% autocrossref %}

-In the section above, we retrieved a merkleblock from the network; now we will parse it.
+In the section above, we retrieved a merkle block from the network; now we will parse it.
 Most of the block header has been omitted.
 For a more complete hexdump, see the example in the [`merkleblock` message section][merkleblock message].